-Unsatisfactory Basic Proficient Distinguished when assess colleage The technique of three of arrived every a can't of the technique of th cacher makes some errors marking the last common sment but doesn't tell his regues.
-The cacher does not realize that of her neediest students and at school an hour early morning because their mother afford daycare.
-The cacher fails to notice that one of kindergartners is often ill, malnourished, and frequently ruises on her arms and legs. one his colleagues goes home nly due to illness, the teacher ads to have a meeting so that on't have to share in the age responsibilities.
-The cacher does not file her outs' writing samples in their cat cum folders; it is time ming and she wants to leave for summer break.
-The teacher says, "I have always known my grade partner to be truthful.
-If she called in sick, then I believe her.
-The teacher considers staying late to help some of her students in after- school daycare, but realizes it conflicts with her gym class so she decides against it.
+Unsatisfactory Basic Proficient Distinguished The teacher makes some errors when marking the last common assessment but doesn't tell his colleagues.
+The teacher does not realize that three of her neediest students arrived at school an hour early every morning because their moth can't afford daycare.
+The teacher fails to notice that on of her Kindergartners is often ill, looks malnourished, and frequent has bruises on her arms and legs.
+When one his colleagues goes hot suddenly due to illness, the teacher pretends to have a meeting so that he won't have to share in the coverage responsibilities.
+The teacher does not file her students' writing samples in their district cum folders; it is time consuming and she wants to leave early for summer break. decides against it.
 The teacher notices a student struggling in his class and sends a quick e-mail to the counselor.
 When he doesn't get a response, he assumes it has been taken care of.
 When her grade partner goes out on maternity leave, the teacher said, "Hello" and "Welcome" to her substitute, but does not offer any further assistance.
-The teacher keeps his district-required grade book up to date, but enters exactly the minimum number of assignments specified by his department chair.
-The teacher is trusted by his grade partners; they share information with him, confident it will not be repeated inappropriately.
+The teacher keeps his district-required grade book up to date, but The teacher is trusted by his grade partners; they share information with him, confident it will not be repeated inappropriately.
 Despite her lack of knowledge about dance the teacher forms a dance club at her high school to meet the high interest level of her minority students who cannot afford lessons.
 The teacher notices some speech delays in a few of her young students; she calls in the speech therapist to do a few sessions in her classroom and provide feedback on further steps.
 The English department chair says, "I appreciate when attends our after school meetings - he always contributes something meaningful to the discussion.
 The teacher learns the district's new online curriculum mapping system and writes in all of her courses.
 When a young teacher has trouble understanding directions from the principal, she immediately goes to the teacher whom she knows can be relied on for expert advice and complete discretion.
 After the school's intramural basketball program is discontinued, the teacher finds some former student athletes to come in and work with his students who have come to love the after-school sessions.
 The teacher enlists the help of her principal when she realizes that a colleague was making disparaging comments about some disadvantaged students.
 The math department looks forward to their weekly meetings; their leader, the teacher is always seeking new instructional strategies and resources for them to discuss.
 When the district adopts a new webbased grading program, the teacher learned it inside and out so that she could assist her colleagues with implementation.